QNetITQ/WaveFox/README.md

 ## Supported operating systems
 * Windows 7 and newer
 * Linux
-* MacOS 11 and newer
+* MacOS 11 and newer (MacOS support temporarily suspended)

 ## Features
 * Tabs with a more classic look